Azure/Industrial-IoT/docs/opc-publisher/commandline.md

       --ri, --enableroutinginfo, --EnableRoutingInfo[=VALUE]
                              Add routing information to messages.
-The name of the property is `$$RoutingInfo` and the value is the `DataSetWriterGroup` for that particular
+The name of the property is `$$RoutingInfo` and the value is the `DataSetWriterGroup` from which the
-                               message.
-                               When the `DataSetWriterGroup` is not configured,
-                               the `$$RoutingInfo` property will not be added to the message even if this argument is set.
+                               particular message is emitted.
                                Default: `False`.

 Subscription settings